 In the civic and not-for-profit realm, Mr. Cherney has been on the Board of CommunityHealth, a community-based health care provider on the West Side of Chicago.
 He is on the Board and is a Past President of Temple Sholom of Chicago.
 Mr. Cherney also has served on the Board and as President of the Saddle & Cycle Club of Chicago.
 He has been active in Chicago in fund-raising and student admissions for Tufts University.

-Mr. Cherney serves on the Board of the Legal Assistance Foundation of Chicago.
+Mr. Cherney served on the Board of the Legal Assistance Foundation of Chicago.
 He had substantial experience representing pro bono clients of Latham & Watkins.
 He had also been appointed as counsel in prisoner civil rights cases and as a Panel Attorney in the Capital Litigation Division of the Illinois Appellate Defender's office.